-The credit score to buy a home through the FHA is 580 officially.
+The FHA requires a 10% down payment on loans made to persons with a credit score of 580 or lower.
 There are such things though as bad credit home loans.
 It all depends on your individual circumstance.

 An FHA home loan mortgage is only available for primary residence occupancy.
 Real Estate investors cannot utilize an FHA loan on investment properties.